vikchupak/Kubernetes/volumes/index.md

 Via Storage Class

+Pre-Provisioned PVs.
+No dynamic creation of PVs
 - 1\.
 Storage Class has configured storage backend via provisioner
 - 2\.
-Persistent Volume refers to Storage Class in config
+Existing Persistent Volume refers to Storage Class
 - 3\.
-Pod claims Volume via Volume Claim
+Pod claims Persistent Volume via Persistent Volume Claim
 - 4\.
-The claimed Persistent Volume file uses/refers the Storage Class which creates another Persistent Volume that meets the needs of the claim.
+The claimed Persistent Volume uses/refers the Storage Class which creates another Persistent Volume that meets the needs of the claim.
 - 5\.
 Volume mounted into pod according to the Volume Claim
 - 6\.
 Volume mounted from Pod to Container

+Dynamically Provisioned PVs
+- The Storage Class has configured storage backend via provisioner
+- Persistent Volume Claim refers Storage Class
+- Pod claims Volume via the Persistent Volume Claim
+- The Storage Class creates a Persistent Volume that meets the needs of the claim.
+- Volume mounted into pod
+- Volume mounted from Pod to Container